 One of the biggest advantages of working with a managed service provider like Tolar Systems is our in-depth knowledge of the various accounting solutions on the market.
-As an Intuit Authorized reseller and a Microsoft Silver Solutions Partner, we are uniquely qualified to help you select, implement and manage your new small business accounting solution through a proven process that delivers maximum ROI for your business.
+As a Microsoft Silver Solutions Partner, we are uniquely qualified to help you select, implement and manage your new small business accounting solution through a proven process that delivers maximum ROI for your business.

 Select your top three

 From your short list of possibilities, look carefully at how each solution stacks up against the others.
 Some may meet your price requirements but fall short on functionality, while others have all the functionality you could wish for, but the price point isn’t competitive.
 You’re looking to narrow your options down to about three solutions that meet as many of your business needs and financial requirements as possible.